setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/adr-0028-mqtt-requirements.md

     - Default and quick choice: **UUID**
     - Should also be in properties/headers
     - Required for possible duplication detection
-7. Sender should set a message version into header.
+7. Sender should set a message version into a header.
     - Property name: **"v"**
     - Accepted types: int, long (with mask, like IPv4)
     - Use [semantic versioning](https://semver.org/)